2026 TripAdvisor Travelers’ Choice: Nile Cruisers ranks among the top 10% of experiences worldwide.

 Who was Tutankhamun?

-Tutankhamun, commonly known as Kind Tut, was the last and the greatest pharaoh of the Royal Egyptian family to rule the Egyptian Kingdom.
+Tutankhamun, commonly known as King Tut, was the last and greatest pharaoh of the Royal Egyptian family to rule the Egyptian Kingdom.
 He ruled during the 18th dynasty in Egypt, and there were no successors to the throne after his death.

-These facts combined make this TombTomb an obvious addition to the Egypt tour packages.
-Also, the name Tutankhamun used in several movies gave this TombTomb the value it has today among visitors.
+These facts combined make this tomb an obvious addition to the Egypt tour packages.
+Also, the name Tutankhamun used in several movies gave this tomb the value it has today among visitors.

-1. The TombTomb was first excavated in the year 1922 by Howard Carter.
-During the excavation process, his mentor and patron, George Herbert, died mysteriously, flaming the fuel that the TombTomb was cursed, and whoever tried to enter or tamper with it shall die.
-All other excavators and archaeologists died sometime after the trial to excavate the TombTomb and open the casket.
+1. It was first excavated in the year 1922 by Howard Carter.
+During the excavation process, his mentor and patron, George Herbert, died mysteriously, fanning the fuel that the tomb was cursed and whoever tried to enter or tamper with it shall die.
+All other excavators and archaeologists died sometime after the trial to excavate the tomb and open the casket.

-2. Secondly, several attempts were made to raid and rob the TombTomb, but not a single one succeeded.
-All the attempts to steal the belongings of King Tut from the TombTomb failed, and the robbers died too.
+2. Secondly, several attempts were made to raid and rob the tomb, but not a single one succeeded.
+All the attempts to steal the belongings of King Tut from the tomb failed, and the robbers died too.

-3. Thirdly, the TombTomb has 4 chambers, an entrance staircase, and a corridor, which are pretty small and less decorated than they were supposed to be.
-This is assumed because King Tut died untimely before even constructing his burial place, so he had to be buried in a smaller tomb.
+3. Thirdly, it has 4 chambers, an entrance staircase, and a corridor, which are pretty small and less decorated than they were supposed to be.
+This conclusion is assumed because King Tut died untimely before even constructing his burial place, so he had to be buried in a smaller tomb.

-5. Lastly, King Tut was recognized as the most prominent and influential pharaoh of Egypt, and some artifacts from his TombTomb are considered antique, like the golden funerary mask.
+5. Lastly, King Tut was recognized as the most prominent and influential pharaoh of Egypt, and some artifacts from his tomb are considered antique, like the golden funerary mask.

 1. King Tut’s Tomb is marked with seals inscribed with Egyptian hieroglyphic texts indicating King Tut’s services towards God.
 It is believed that this helped the deceased on his journey toward heaven.